 Bring everyone together to create a vision.
 Involve everyone in the decision-making process of the vision, to carry the vision through.
 Therefore, it’s important to invest in both the shared vision and an individual’s personal vision.
 This way you ensure you make your staff and students feel like they are treated in the same manner as everyone else.

 Because recognition is powerful, it can dramatically impact both teacher and student behavior.
 Small tokens of appreciation go a long way.
 Hand-written notes, certificates, a bulletin board, a phone call at home, or a school or class newsletter are all avenues that can recognize students and/or staff and make them feel appreciated.

-A positive school culture impacts the entire learning experience for everyone involved.
+A positive school culture impacts the entire learning experience for everyone involved, especially new teachers and students.
 But one doesn’t build this culture overnight.
 With the right intentions and actions every day, however, you get a whole lot closer to it than you were before.

 So next time you find yourself thinking about how you can increase your happiness at your school, you’ll know what to do.